 On the financial side, see if the institution supports the Yellow Ribbon Program, an initiative offering tuition benefits to any U.S. veterans who served on or after September 11, 2001.
 The school should also provide an admitted student checklist that simplifies the use of veteran-specific benefits.

 GW participates in the Yellow Ribbon Program and has been recognized as “Military Friendly” and “Best for Vets” by major military publications.
-Students can rest assured the HCMBA program is veteran-friendly, with appreciation for the value of military service and support for applicable benefits supporting increased educational opportunity.
+Students can rest assured the HCMBA program is veteran-friendly, with an appreciation for the value of military service and support for applicable benefits supporting increased educational opportunity.

 Explore our Military and Veteran Services page for additional information on how we help veterans transition from military life into graduate education.
 You can also check the main program page, where you can answer a few quick questions for a downloadable copy of our brochure.